Frequently Asked Questions

 What is a Family Book?

-Your 12X8 Family Book arrives with a collection of 50 of the most commanding images chosen by your family which are distinctly designed to weave the story of your wedding.
+Your 12×8 horizontal or 10×10 square Family Book arrives with a collection of 50 of the most commanding images chosen by your family which are distinctly designed to weave the story of your wedding.
 Each photo is richly retouched before arriving printed on silver halide lustre stock and bound in your choice of leather alternative cover.
 Additional images may always be added for a nominal additional investment.

 What is a Wedding Album?

-Your 12X8 Wedding Album is a collaborative creation between you and your photographer, developed and designed together to include your favorite moments from your wedding day.
+Your 12X8 horizontal or 10×10 square Wedding Album is a collaborative creation between you and your photographer, developed and designed together to include your favorite moments from your wedding day.
 Each photo receives individual enhanced image development.
-You will select 100 of your favorite images and receive a private gallery to review your design prior to production.
+You will select 50 of your favorite images and receive a private gallery to review and revise your design prior to production.
 Your album features a robust construction offering increased durability and longevity, thick substrate core pages which decreases warping due to humidity changes, a true lay-flat design, UV Coated silver halide lustre stock which protects against fingerprints, moisture, humidity changes and damaging UV rays.
 Additional images may always be added for a nominal additional investment.

 How long does it take to receive my book/album?